rwth-acis/Expert-Recommender-Service/README.md

 Recommendation-Service
 ======================

-In this repository person to person recommender algorithms and services is implemented
+In this repository person to person recommender algorithms and services are implemented

 This is ongoing prototype implementation for Expert Recommendation Serivce.
 Project is under continuous development and may not compile.